Folding exercise bikes are the perfect exercise bike for smaller spaces and can help you lose weight and stay active from the comfort of your home.

 Who are they for?

-Folding bikes are meant for beginner to intermediate fitness levels and workouts.
+Folding stationary bikes are meant for beginner to intermediate fitness levels and workouts.
 They’re great for staying active at home if you spend most of your days inside and can also help you lose weight if you have a lot of weight to lose and aren’t very active as it is.

 Another common use case for portable bikes is physical therapy and joint rehabilitation.
 If you’re repairing a knee injury and need a lightweight, low-impact workout to slowly build back your muscles and regain your balance, folding exercise bikes are a great choice.